spara-earthscope/es_rag/README.md

 ## To Do

-- Streaming with memory UI (probably silverlight)
+- Streaming with memory UI (probably streamlit)
 - Setup instructions
 - Agent to update encoding database when article is added to corpus
 - Search agent to acquire new articles